zoxpx/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-storageclass/_index.md

 {{% content "key-management/shared/intro.md" %}}

-Using a Storage Class parameter, you can tell Portworx to encrypt all PVCs created using that Storage Class.
-Portworx uses a cluster wide secret to encrypt all the volumes created using the secure Storage Class.
+Using a StorageClass parameter, you can tell Portworx to encrypt all PVCs created using that StorageClass.
+Portworx uses a cluster wide secret to encrypt all the volumes created using the secure StorageClass.

 #### Step 1: Create cluster wide secret key
 A cluster wide secret key is a common key that points to a secret value/passphrase which can be used to encrypt all your volumes.